virenmo/Financial-Sentiment-Analysis/README.md

 these models have been proven difficult to deploy.

 ## Solution
-The chosen solution to combat this problem is to build a Sentiment Analysis Model that can be deployed to quickly identity the emotional tone of a given text or article.
+The chosen solution to combat this problem is to build a Sentiment Analysis Model using Python which can be deployed to quickly identity the emotional tone of a given text or article.

 There are two main ways that a sentiment analysis model can be modelled on, Statistical or Neural